Diocese of Gubbio

-The Italian Catholic Diocese of Gubbio (Dioecesis Eugubina) is in the province of Perugia, in Umbria, central Italy.
+The Diocese of Gubbio (Dioecesis Eugubina) is a Latin diocese of the Catholic Church in the province of Perugia, in Umbria, central Italy.

 History

 The earliest known Bishop of Gubbio is Decentius, though a letter of Pope Innocent I notes that he had predecessors.
 Gregory the Great (590–604) entrusted to Bishop Gaudiosus of Gubbio the spiritual care of Tadinum, about a mile from the modern Gualdo, which had been long without a bishop of its own.

 In the eighth century Gubbio became part of the Patrimony of St. Peter, together with the duchy of Spoleto.
 Arsenius of Gubbio (855) together with Nicholas of Anagni, opposed the election of Pope Benedict III.
 It was often at war with Perugia, and its victory in 1151 over Perugia and ten other towns is famous.
 St. Ubald, bishop of the city, directed the campaign.
 Gubbio favoured the Ghibelline party; however, in 1260 the Guelphs surprised the town, and drove out the Ghibellines; who returned again in 1300 under the leadership of Uguccione della Faggiola, and Federico I da Montefeltro, whereupon Pope Boniface VIII sent his nephew Napoleone Orsini who drove them out once more.

 Giovanni Gabrielli, lord of Gubbio, was expelled by Cardinal Albornoz (1354) and the town handed over to a pontifical vicar.
 In 1381, however, the bishop, Gabriele Gabrielli, succeeded in being appointed pontifical vicar and again, lord of Gubbio.